 A roof is the first layer of security from what nature can do.
 Roofs deteriorate over time due to rainfall, cold, heat, heavy winds, and storms.
 Repairs and replacement are necessary to ensure that your home is protected.
 This piece highlights six common roofing mistakes that DIYers or poor contractors might make.

 Roofing problems can be caused by several factors, including poor ventilation, inadequate insulation, or other structural problems.
 If you have a roof that is too weak it’s time to call in an expert.
-Hiring a contractor with years of experience will help you save money in the long run.
+Hiring a contractor, like Mighty Dog Roofing East Cincinnati, with years of experience will help you save money in the long run.

 6 Common Roofing Mistakes

 If you’re going it alone or want to evaluate a contractor’s work, here are the things to focus on.

 Shingles must fit into a line, the majority of DIY guys who build the roof get it wrong.
 Start by placing shingles alongside the eaves, leaving no space, as water will pervade the sheathing underneath the shingles.

 Flashing protects the roof and the house’s walls from the penetration of water.
 Roof valleys tend to leak a lot due to the large volumes of runoff water they handle.
 To avoid problems, flashing needs to be properly secured and then sealed, especially around chimneys, vents, and valleys.

 3. Mismatching Shingles

 Shingles made of asphalt come in many colors.
 All of your home’s shingles should be the same type and hue.
 It will raise the curb appeal and offer a seamless look.
 If a company has discontinued your home’s roof shingle, that is generally not a good sign.

 It’s important that air doesn’t get trapped while laying attics and shingles.
 Over time it results in moisture, which weakens the shingle material.